Nouran-Khallaf/why-tough/README.md

 As the PLMs we used the traditional selection of BERT and RoBERTa models.

-Here’s the text formatted appropriately for a README file:

----

 ### Citation
 The dataset and the script are fully described in our paper: